langfuse/langfuse-docs/pages/guides/cookbook/integration_ollama.md

 ---
-title: Observe local LLMs with Ollama and Langfuse
+title: Ollama Observability and Tracing for local LLMs using Langfuse
-description: Learn how to run Open Source LLMs locally on your machine using Ollama and trace the outputs with Langfuse.
+description: Run Open Source LLMs locally on your machine with Ollama and trace ouputs with Langfuse for Open Source LLM Observability
 category: Integrations
 ---